Introduced species: Human enjoyment

 Introductions have also been important in supporting recreation activities or otherwise increasing human enjoyment.
 Numerous fish and game animals have been introduced for the purposes of sport fishing and hunting.
-The introduced amphibian (Ambystoma tigrinum) that threatens the endemic California salamander (Ambystoma californiense) was introduced to California as a source of bait for fishermen.
+The introduced amphibian (Ambystoma tigrinum) that threatens the endemic California salamander (A. californiense) was introduced to California as a source of bait for fishermen.
 Pet animals have also been frequently transported into new areas by humans, and their escapes have resulted in several introductions, such as feral cats, parrots, and pond slider.

+Lophura nycthemera (silver pheasant), a native of East Asia, has been introduced into parts of Europe for ornamental reasons.

 Many plants have been introduced with the intent of aesthetically improving public recreation areas or private properties.
 The introduced Norway maple for example occupies a prominent status in many of Canada's parks.
 The transport of ornamental plants for landscaping use has and continues to be a source of many introductions.
 Some of these species have escaped horticultural control and become invasive.
 Notable examples include water hyacinth, salt cedar, and purple loosestrife.

 In other cases, species have been translocated for reasons of "cultural nostalgia", which refers to instances in which humans who have migrated to new regions have intentionally brought with them familiar organisms.
 Famous examples include the introduction of common starlings to North America by the American Eugene Schieffelin, a lover of the works of Shakespeare and the chairman of the American Acclimatization Society, who, it is rumoured, wanted to introduce all of the birds mentioned in Shakespeare's plays into the United States.
 He deliberately released eighty starlings into Central Park in New York City in 1890, and another forty in 1891.

 Yet another prominent example of an introduced species that became invasive is the European rabbit in Australia.
 Thomas Austin, a British landowner, had rabbits released on his estate in Victoria because he missed hunting them.
 A more recent example is the introduction of the common wall lizard (Podarcis muralis) to North America by a Cincinnati boy, George Rau, around 1950 after a family vacation to Italy.